Expanding Our Understanding of Human Physiology at the Intersection of Sex, Race and Physical Activity

 - Gebhardt Graduate Research Initiative Project Award, University of Maryland.
 May, 2020.

-- David H. Clark Graduate Award, University of Maryland.
-October, 2018
+- University of Maryland, David H. Clark Graduate Award.
+October, 2018.

-- Dean's Fellowship Award, University of Maryland.
+- University of Maryland, Dean's Fellowship Award.
 August 2018.

 Sara Mascone, MA

-Sara is a PhD student here at the Human Integrative Physiology Laboratory.
-She currently leads studies investigating the impact of low oxygen breathing on the cardiovascular system in young, healthy individuals of different sexes and races and the effects of aerobic exercise training on the cardiovascular system in older individuals with and without a predisposition for Alzheimer’s disease.
+Sara is a doctoral candidate in the Human Integrative Physiology Laboratory.
+She has led studies investigating the impact of low oxygen breathing on the cardiovascular system in young, healthy individuals of different sexes and the effects of aerobic exercise training on the cardiovascular system in older individuals with and without a predisposition for Alzheimer’s disease.
+Sara is looking forward to investigating the interplay of resistance exercise training and menopause in women.
 A fun fact about her is that she loves training service dogs for a local nonprofit organization!

 Grants and Fellowships